imhicihu/bibiliographical-database-migration/README.md

-# README #
+# Rationale #

-This README would normally document whatever steps are necessary to get your application up and running.
+This file describes the workflow of migration between some various exogenous databases that belongs to IMHICIHU.
+Full details will be online ASAP.
 ### What is this repository for? ###

 * Quick summary